czqInNanjing/FilesOnLab/cn/news_url/thu_moon.md

 We provide some [examples](https://github.com/iMoonLab/THU-Moon/tree/master/examples) in the examples/ directory about how to apply this toolbox to the tasks like classification and segmentation.

-Citing
----

-Contributing
----
-We appreciate all contributions to improve THU-Moon.
-Pull requests are always welcomed.